-Subscription, redemption and conversion applications must be submitted in written form to the Central Administration or a Distributor authorized by the
+Subscription, redemption and conversion applications must be submitted in written form to the Central Administration or a Distributor authorized by the Management Company to accept such applications, by 3 p.m.
+(Central European Time) one Banking Day prior to the Valuation Day on any day on which banks are open for business in Luxembourg.

 Subscription, redemption and conversion applications received after this cut-off point shall be deemed to have been received prior to 3 p.m. on the next following Banking Day.
+Payment of the issue price must be effected within two Banking Days after